open-contracting/infrastructure/docs/cost/ids/sustainability.md

 ^^^
 Project level:

-1. Add a `BudgetBreakdowns` object to the `budget.budgetBreakdowns` array, set its `.id` incrementally and its `.description` to "Breakdown by year of implementation".
+1. Add a `BudgetBreakdowns` object to the `budget.budgetBreakdowns` array, set its `.id` incrementally and set its `.description` to "Breakdown by year of implementation".

 2. For each year:

-a.
-Add a `BudgetBreakdown` object to the budget breakdowns' `.budgetBreakdown` array and set its `.id` incrementally.
+   1. Add a `BudgetBreakdown` object to the budget breakdowns' `.budgetBreakdown` array and set its `.id` incrementally.

-b.
-Map the year's start and end dates to `.period`
+   2. Map the year's start and end dates to its `.period`

-c.
-Map the budget projection to `.amount`.
+   3. Map the budget projection to its `.amount`.
 ```json
 {
   "budget": {